bccevc/evc-programs/README.md

 # Welcome!

-This is BCC's unofficial EVC Truck repository, where all of the files for instrumentation on the truck is stored.
+This is BCC's unofficial EVC Truck repository, where all of the files for instrumentation on the truck are stored.

 ***